 Basically, health insurance is a way to pay for healthcare.
 This payment protects a subscriber from paying the full cost of medical services with Medicare supplement plans 2020 when they are sick or injured.
 Just like car or home insurance, one selects a plan, pay the correlating monthly fee and the health issuer agrees to pay a portion of a subscribers medical cost.
 They basically negotiate the doctors and hospitals.

 Health insurance in Nigeria is handled by the Nigerian National Health Insurance Scheme (NHIS) which is planned to attract more resources to the health care sector and improve the access, resources, and utilization of healthcare services.

 What are the packages?

 In Nigeria, there are two main packages which are the Health Management Organization (HMO) and the Out Of Pocket (OOP).
-The HMO plan is popular and better, as it covers both the tiers of government and private sectors, since the HMOs are being liaised with by the government to provide health care services to NHIS subscribers.
+The Medigap plans 2021 are popular and better, as it covers both the tiers of government and private sectors, since the HMOs are being liaised with by the government to provide health care services to NHIS subscribers.

 What are the programs?

 Formal Sector Social Health Insurance Programme (for employees in the public sector and organized private sector – a company with 10 staffs and above).
 Formal sector covers staff, spouse and four biological children.

 National Mobile Health Insurance Program (NMHIP)which is in partnership with Telecommunications Companies in Nigeria and gradually phasing out the Voluntary Contributors Social Health Program (VCSHIP)

 Tertiary Social Health Insurance Programme is for students in tertiary institutions.

 Community Based Social Insurance for people in villages, markets, etc.